BeAPI/shoppingfeed-for-woocommerce/readme.txt

 6.0.28 Fix bad version
 6.0.29 AST compact with Shopping-Feed Advanced helper 6.0.30 Do not force WC mail settings
+6.0.31 Do not send mails to other customers

 == Description ==
 WordPress connection Controller Plugin for ShoppingFeed - Sell on Amazon, Ebay, Google, and 1000's of international marketplaces